felixsc1/drfecommerce/README.md

 - Default settings.py file is split up into local and production settings (in /settings folder) that import from base settings.
 - django secret key was moved to .env file and imported.

+## Additional packages used

+- [django-mptt](https://django-mptt.readthedocs.io/en/latest/index.html).
+Makes it easier to work with hierarchical data.
+Here, each product can have a category, which in turn may have sub-categories.
+- [drf-spectacular](https://pypi.org/project/drf-spectacular/) to automatically create schema and swagger UI view.

+## Testing

 - installed pytest-django and created pytest.ini file.
+- Optional packages: _converage_ or _pytest-cov_ can give some hints about missing tests (see lesson 48, they give the same information either in command line or as html report).
+- [_pytest-factoryboy_](https://pypi.org/project/pytest-factoryboy/): Allows populating models for tests, so that code doesn't have to be repeated for each test.